 Suspension and the involuntary dissolution of an association are among the severest restrictions on freedom of association.
 Such measure must always comply with the requirements of Article 22(2) of the Covenant.
-Given the severity of these measures, they may only be used when there is a clear and imminent threat to for example national security of public in accordance with the interpretations of international human rights law.
-It must be strictly proportional to the legitimate aim pursued and used only when softer measures would be insufficient.
+Given the severity of these measures, they may only be used when there is a clear and imminent threat to for example national security of public283 in accordance with the interpretations of international human rights law.
+It must be strictly proportional to the legitimate aim pursued and used only when softer measures would be insufficient.284

 The Human Rights Committee applies a strict proportionality assessment for dissolutions.
-Article 56 of the Draft African Guidelines mirrors this high standard for assessing the proportionality of the measure, and has emphasized that it should be a measure of last resort only:
+285 Paragraph 58 of the African Guidelines mirrors this high standard for assessing the proportionality of the measure, and has emphasized that it should be a measure of last resort only:

-Suspension or dissolution of an association by the government may only be applied where there is a clear and imminent danger resulting in a flagrant violation of national law, in compliance with international human rights law and as a matter of last resort.
+Suspension or dissolution of an association by the state may only be applied where there has been a serious violation of national law, in compliance with regional and international human rights law and as a matter of last resort.